 - All meetings during travel must be observable and interruptible.
 Meetings are not permitted to be conducted in a hotel room.

 The USTA has adopted the educational resources provided by the U.S. Center for SafeSport to inform parents and athletes of all ages about preventing misconduct in sport.

 The USTA STRONGLY ENCOURAGES all athletes and their parents / legal guardians complete training regarding the prevention of abuse in sport.
 To access these resources please visit https://www.usta.com/en/home/safe-play/resources.html.

-Violations (or a suspicion of a violation) of the USTA Safe Play Policy must be reported to the USTA immediately.
-These reports and any other suspicions you believe the USTA should be made aware of can be made by emailing firstname.lastname@example.org or visiting www.usta.com/safeplay/report.
-Any suspicions of child abuse or child sexual abuse must be reported to the local authorities and to the U.S. Center for SafeSport by visiting www.uscenterforsafesport.org.
+Violations (or a suspicion of a violation) of the USTA Safe Play Policy or the Proactive Policies must be reported to the USTA immediately.
+These reports and any other suspicions you believe the USTA should be made aware of can be made by visiting www.usta.com/safeplay/report or emailing firstname.lastname@example.org.
+Any suspicions of child abuse or child sexual abuse must be reported immediately to the local authorities and to the U.S. Center for SafeSport by visiting www.uscenterforsafesport.org.